Na’h e’tse’ah: Dene Hand Game

 Video Transcript available below.

 When I was in Meander River at the Dene Tha’ Assembly in 2017 I met Gladys Langkamp (nee Pastion), from Chateh and her husband Don.
-Gladys had a booth set up outside the arbor where she was displaying and selling some beaded rifle cases, mossbags and mukluks.
+Gladys had a booth set up outside the arbour where she was displaying and selling some beaded rifle cases, mossbags and mukluks.
 We chatted a bit about the museum and realized that her late father, Jean Pastion, had made some drums for the museum in the 1990s.
 Gladys and I kept in touch and later that year we were fortunate enough to commission Gladys to make a beaded hide rifle case for the museum.
 The rifle case is a replica of the one her late mother Regina Pastion made for Gladys’ husband Don, which he holds close to his heart.
 Gladys’s rifle case is now in the gallery in the A’nƐ’d’tee-mbe-a’tslei: Everything Can Be Made with It display.

 A couple of years later I asked Gladys if she would make a beaded wool vest for the museum, similar to those seen in the film.
 She agreed and we were able to purchase this young man’s vest for the collection.
 Gladys’ beadwork is absolutely spectacular.
 She was taught to bead by her late mother Regina Pastion and still has some of her mother’s beads and fabrics, which she uses in her work.